The history and families of Turvey in Bedfordshire, England

 Copyright

-Turvey House is built in the Italian Style and overlooks the pretty river Ouse at the entrance to the village.It was built by John Higgins of Weston Underwood as a home for himself and his wife, Martha nee Farrer.
+Turvey House is built in the Italian Style with a Welsh slate roof and overlooks the pretty river Ouse at the entrance to the village.It was built by John Higgins of Weston Underwood as a home for himself and his wife, Martha nee Farrer.

 In 1792, John Higgins built Turvey House, overlooking the Ouse valley across to the little village of Cold Brayfield.